The canonical dimension of modules for Iwasawa algebras: Holonomic representations

-In fact, we show the equivalent result that if $M \in \mathcal{M}_G$ has minimal-positive dimension, then $M$ is of finite length.
-Some assumption on the group $G$ is necessary for this result to hold, as illustrated by the example of the free module of rank one over the Iwasawa algebra $k\mathbb{Z}_p=k[[T]]$.
-In the next section we will show that $SL_n(F)$ satisfies the hypothesis of Theorem \ref{Main result minimal-positive implies finite-length thm}, see Corollary \ref{SLn(F) fd module cor}.\\
+I thank the reviewer for the greatly shortened proof above.
+Some assumption on the group $G$ is necessary for \Cref{Main result minimal-positive implies finite-length thm} to hold, as illustrated by the example of the free module of rank one over the Iwasawa algebra $k\mathbb{Z}_p=k[[T]]$.
+In the next section we will show that Chevalley groups over $F$, for example $SL_n(F)$, satisfy the hypothesis of \Cref{Main result minimal-positive implies finite-length thm}, see \Cref{Chevalley fd module prop}.

-To use the condition of Theorem \ref{Main result minimal-positive implies finite-length thm}, we consider the $G$-coinvariants of any module.
-We write $kG$ for the augmented Iwasawa algebra of $G$ and $\epsilon(G)$ for the two-sided augmentation ideal, generated by $\{g-1 \mid g \in G\}$.
-(For more details, the reader may refer to subsection 2.6 of \jcite{timmins2023coherence}.)